Caitlin Clark's Green Kaboom 1/1 sells for $341,600

 Originally designed with a basic silver background, Panini has since added Gold parallels numbered to 10 and the Green 1/1.
 To date, the most expensive sale for any Clark insert, according to data tool Card Ladder’s public records, is the $80,000 paid in a private sale for a Gold parallel in July.

-The Clark card up for bid at Goldin also represents just the second Green Kaboom to achieve a BGS Pristine 10 grade.
+Clark's example to sell at Goldin represents just the second Green Kaboom to achieve a BGS Pristine 10 grade.
 In total, Beckett has graded 93 Green Kabooms across all players and sports.

 RELATED STORIES:

-The latest ultra high-end Clark card to hit the auction block, the Green Kaboom closely follows the sale of Clark’s Immaculate Logowoman 1/1, which sold at Goldin for $317,200 on Saturday.
+The latest ultra high-end Clark card to hit the auction block, the Green Kaboom closely followed the sale of Clark’s Immaculate Logowoman 1/1, which sold at Goldin for $317,200 on Saturday.

 To date, the most expensive sale for any Clark card is the $660,000 paid for the Flawless Logowoman 1/1 in July, the top card sale ever for a female athlete.